barlaabhishek/Sentinel-Foundation/docs/foundation/01_FOUNDERS_PRINCIPLES.md

 Rules attempt to anticipate situations.

-Principles prepare people for situations that could never have been anticipated.
+Principles prepare institutions for situations that could never have been anticipated.

 No collection of policies can account for every future challenge.

 Every generation encounters questions previous generations never imagined.

-Technology changes.

-Society changes.

-Institutions change.

 Technology changes.